Submitted Nov 2022 ; Updated Dec 2025

 Initial plan to study fine arts overseas

 My path to shortlisting my courses and universities was far from direct — it was one marked with a sharp twist and then a comfortable flow.
-During my last schooling year in Hwa Chong and time in NS, I had hoped solely and fervently to study fine arts overseas, spending additional time and energy on polishing my art portfolios to apply for top fine arts universities in both US and UK and full-ride overseas scholarships.
-Six enriching years in art practice and art theory at Hwa Chong AEP have been nothing but incredible, with special thanks to Mr. Ho Zhen Ming, Ms. Grace Ong, and Mr. Augustine Wong, and thus I was certain that fine arts formed the core of my interests.
-However, while my university applications turned in promising results including offers from Pratt Institute, School of the Art Institute of Chicago, Central Saint Martins, and Goldsmiths, I was unable to secure an overseas scholarship.
-Further discussions with my family eventually came to the conclusion that I will study locally and so I picked History.
+During my last schooling year in Hwa Chong Institution and spare time during National Service, I had hoped fervently to study fine arts overseas, spending additional time and energy on polishing my art portfolios to apply for top fine arts programmes in both US and UK, and scholarships.
+Six enriching years in art practice and art theory at Hwa Chong's Art Elective Programme (AEP) have been nothing but incredible, with special thanks to Mr. Ho Zhen Ming, Ms. Grace Ong, and Mr. Augustine Wong for their invaluable teaching.
+Thus, I was certain that fine arts formed the core of my interests.
+However, while my university applications turned in promising results including offers with scholarships from Pratt Institute, School of the Art Institute of Chicago, Central Saint Martins, and Goldsmiths, I was unable to proceed due to uncertainties brought on by the COVID-19 pandemic.
+Further discussions with my family eventually came to the conclusion that I will study locally and so I picked history.

 Choosing to study History locally